 There are no scheduled make-up quizzes or exams.
 Failure to take the quiz/exam will result in a zero.
-Extraordinary circumstances preventing you from taking an exam must be discussed 24 hours in advance with the Student Affairs Office (vcsa@ucsd.edu) and Professor Daugherty.
+Extraordinary circumstances preventing you from taking an exam must be discussed >24 hours in advance with the Student Affairs Office (vcsa@ucsd.edu) and Professor Daugherty.
 If exceptions are made for these special circumstances, the make-up may be an ORAL or ESSAY exam given by Professor Daugherty.

-Quizzes: Quizzes will be given at the end of weeks 2, 5, and 9.
+- Quizzes: Quizzes will be given at the end of weeks 2, 5, and 9.
 Quizzes will be posted on Canvas by Friday evening and need to be completed by Sunday at 11:59pm.
 You will have 30 min to complete the quiz once you begin it.
 Each quiz will be worth 3% of your grade.
-Everyone who completes all three quizzes will have 1% automatically added to their grade.

-Midterm I: Given during class time on January 31.
+Everyone who completes all three quizzes will have 1% automatically added to their grade. - Midterm I: Given during class time on January 30.
 Worth 25% of your grade.
-Will cover all lecture and reading material assigned for lectures 1-6.

-Midterm II: Given during class time on February 23.
+Will cover all lecture and reading material assigned for lectures 1-6. - Midterm II: Given during class time on February 22.
 Worth 25% of your grade.
-Will predominantly cover lecture and reading material assigned for lectures 8-13, but materials from lectures 1-6 will need to be remembered for this exam.

-Final: Given on March 23 3:00pm - 6:00pm.
+Will predominantly cover lecture and reading material assigned for lectures 8-13, but materials from lectures 1-6 will need to be remembered for this exam. - Final: Given on March 21 3:00pm 6:00pm.
 Location TBD.
 Worth 40% of your grade.
-Covering all lecture and reading material assigned the entire class with emphasis on material and reading assigned for lectures 15-20.

-Extra credit: You will be able to earn up to 3% extra credit on your final grade by completing either of the extra credit assignments described below before the last day of class.
+Covering all lecture and reading material assigned the entire class with emphasis on material and reading assigned for lectures 15-20. - Extra credit: You will be able to earn up to 3% extra credit on your final grade by completing either of the extra credit assignments described below before the last day of class.
 Extra credit will be assigned as determined by Dr. Daugherty.

 Option #1: Viruses In The News!
-To encourage you to apply your newfound virology knowledge to things you read/hear in the news, please identify an article from a credible popular news source about emerging viruses other than SARS-CoV-2 and email me a brief (1000-2000 words) summary of the article, its relevance to the course, and why you found it interesting/newsworthy.
+To encourage you to apply your newfound virology knowledge to things you read/hear in the news, please identify an article from a credible popular news source about emerging viruses other than SARS-CoV-2 and email me a brief (1000-2000 words)

+summary of the article, its relevance to the course, and why you found it interesting or newsworthy.
+Please do not use any Al tools to write this.
 Please include either the link to the article or the full article in your summary, and email this to me as a PDF including 'BIMM 114 - Viruses in the News' in the subject line of the email.
-The article should be from sometime in 2022 or 2023.
+The article should be from sometime in 2023 or 2024.
 Please do not use primary scientific literature (see below) as I want stories that have been published in the popular press.
-Examples of credible popular news sources include (but are certainly not limited to): NPR, NY Times, National Geographic, and BBC, but does not include Buzzfeed, People magazine, or some random thing you heard someone say on Twitter.
+Examples of credible popular news sources include (but are certainly not limited to): NPR, NY Times, National Geographic, and BBC, but does not include People magazine or some random thing you heard someone say on Twitter/X.